-Project Number: 2019-B3 Clerk: Upgrade to Laserfiche Avente Platform NEW
+Project Number: 2019-B3 Clerk: Upgrade to Laserfiche Avaente Platform NEW

 Description: Upgrade to Laserfiche Avante software for electronic records storage.
 By upgrading the system, we will have the ability to set-up workflows internally for approval or filing purposes of documents.
 Product will allow web access as well as mobile app access.
 Product also comes with Forms Essentials which allows the ability to create electronic forms.
 Product comes with a Records Management Module allowing for pre-determined retention schedules to be set that automatically purge documents.
-Comes with a three day on-site training to set up Records Management module.
+Comes with a https://documents.com/html/theat-day on-site training to set up Records Management module.